j3st3r/PowerShell-Scripts/README.md

-Place for Indicator of Compromise related scripts
+Repository for Indicator of Compromise related PowerShell scripts